digbmc/media-medea/_posts/2023-03-20-medea-as-mother.md

 ### Learn More
 - For a feminist interpretation of *Medea*, read ["Murderer and Trailblazer: *Medea* as a Feminist Text"](https://confluence.gallatin.nyu.edu/context/interdisciplinary-seminar/murderer-and-trailblazer-medea-as-a-feminist-text) by Kyle Kim.
 - For further reading on *Medea* and themes of motherhood, check out Kathleen Roberts' chapter, “Sōtēria, the Mother as Other: Medea in Ancient Greece (and Beyond)," in *Alterity and Narrative: Stories and the Negotiation of Western Identities*, State University of New York Press, 2007.
+- For more information about the volute krater shown above, refer to [this analysis](https://artmuseum.princeton.edu/learn/explore/resources/viewers/616845772f361c0018efa1fc) provided by the Princeton University Art Museum.